ashish0kumar/GoTodo/README.md

 # 📝 GoTodo

-GoTodo is a simple, command-line interface (CLI) todo list application written in Go.
+GoTodo is a simple CLI todo list application written in Go.
 It allows users to add, edit, delete, toggle, and list tasks directly from the terminal, with todos saved in a JSON file for persistence.

 ## ✨ Features